 Contract clause

-Include FAR clause 52.204-10 in all contracts of $30,000 or more unless the contract is exempt from FPDS reporting.
+Include the 52.204-10 clause in all contracts of $40,000 or more unless the contract is exempt from FPDS reporting.

 Overview

-FAR 4.1403 mandates the inclusion of the clause at 52.204-10, "Reporting Executive Compensation and First-Tier Subcontract Awards," in all federal solicitations and contracts valued at $30,000 or more, unless the contract is exempt from Federal Procurement Data System (FPDS) reporting.
-This clause requires contractors to report specific executive compensation and subcontract award information to promote transparency in federal spending.
-The regulation ensures that contractors and their first-tier subcontractors provide data that supports government-wide reporting initiatives.
+FAR 4.1403 requires contracting officers to include the clause at 52.204-10, "Reporting Executive Compensation and First-Tier Subcontract Awards," in all solicitations and contracts valued at $40,000 or more, unless the contract is exempt from reporting in the Federal Procurement Data System (FPDS) as outlined in FAR subpart 4.6.
+This clause mandates contractors to report certain executive compensation and subcontract award information, supporting federal transparency and accountability initiatives.

 Key Rules